harryjulian/harryjulian.github.io/_posts/2024-07-07-content-recommender-part-1.md

 - A: start with `sentence_transformers`, embed each previously read article and then compute a weighted rating for new articles based on i) similarity to my written preferences and ii) similarity with my previously read articles.
 - B: try zero-shotting a quantised LLM with constrained generation, courtesy of `outlines`, it's support for `MLX`, and the handy GPU in my M1 Mac.

 I played around with embeddings for a little while, trundled through a load of VectorDB documentation and eventually threw it all in the bin for this simple zero-shot LLM rating mechanism.
 That was a little bit of a mistake.
-I failed to get a range of models to solely generate either constrained probabilities or ratings between 0 and 100 - even with structured generation (working theory: something to do with the way the tokens aren't trained for generating individual numbers?).
-I moved to this `generate.json` method, which works a bit better, but still not without a model as large as `Phi-3-mini`.
-I'll be replacing this in the next article, but oh well, I wanted to crack through writing the engine mostly and this does provide us with a proxy of a rating.
+I failed to get a few different models to solely generate either constrained probabilities or ratings between 0 and 100, even with regex constrained generation (working theory: something to do with the tokenization, or lack of, of individual numbers?).
+I moved to the `generate.json` method, which works a little better, but only with a model as large as a 4-bit quantized `Phi-3-mini`.
+I'll be replacing rating mechanism in the next article, but oh well, I wanted to crack through writing the engine and this does provide us with a proxy of a rating for now.
+I'm keen to keep this setup to see if I can improve a smaller model on this task with some fine-tuning.

 ```python